 - The child stays at the setting in the care of two of our fully-vetted workers, one of whom will be our manager or deputy manager until the child is safely collected either by the parents or by a social care worker, or by another person specified by social care. - Social care will aim to find the parent or relative.
 If they are unable to do so, the child will become looked after by the local authority. - Under no circumstances will we go to look for the parent, nor leave the setting premises with the child. - We do all we can to ensure that the child is not anxious, and we do not discuss our concerns in front of them. - A full written report of the incident is recorded in the child's file. - Depending on circumstances, we reserve the right to charge parents for the additional hours worked.
-Ofsted may be informed: 0300 123 1231
+Ofsted may be informed: 0300 123 1231(helpline is open from 9am to 5pm (Monday to Friday).

-Procedures for parents thought to be under the influence of alcohol or drugs
+Procedures for parents thought to be under the influence of alcohol or drugs.